SyndemicsLab/styleguide/cppguide.md

 };
 ```

-The only exceptions to not including one of the four declarations are:
+The only exceptions to including one of the four declarations from above are:

 - The class has no private sections
 - If the class is subclass to a base class that is clearly not copyable or movable